IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_secret_topology.md

 # Creating a Secret with topology awareness

-Create an array secret YAML file in order to define the storage credentials (username and password) and address.
+Create an array secret YAML file to define the storage credentials (username and password) and address.
 Use this information for creating a Secret that is topology aware.

 **Note:** If you are not using the CSI Topology feature, follow the steps in [Creating a Secret](csi_ug_config_create_secret.md).

-Use the Secret file to connect a worker node to a storage system.

 Within the Secret, each management ID (here, represented by `demo-management-id-x`), is used to identify the storage system within other configuration files.